replit/blog/posts/fast-dev.md

 The other guys (GCP, AWS, Heroku, DigitalOcean) were definitely out of our budget and expertise if we looked at the long term.
 The app would be used by a large percentage of the student body simultaneously in a day and naturally, these server costs would balloon up.
 We were not prepared for that just yet.

-Perhaps, the most important benefit of using Repl.it was the inexpensive Hacker plan we were on.
+Perhaps, the most important benefit of using Replit was the inexpensive Hacker plan we were on.

 ICYMI: It’s free for students!